MagdaFronczyk/magdalena-fronczyk-cv/readme.md

 Thanks:

 Google Fonts - a collection of beautiful free fonts.
-A special thank you for Natanael Gama, a designer of Exo font, which I've used in this project.
+A special thank you for Natanael Gama, the designer of Exo font which I've used in this project.

 Font Awsome - a set of modern free icons.